 Here is a list of the best perks at work that attract employees.

-Many companies offer the luxury of flexible hours to full-time workers who want their work schedules to fit in with their personal lives.
+Many companies offer flexible hours to full-time workers who want their work schedules to fit in with their personal lives.

 Allowing employees to get their work done on schedules that fit their own personal schedule best—while also taking into account the company’s timeline—helps employees with a work-life balance.
 For example, a mom or dad of three may be busier in the 6 a.m. to 10 a.m. block while getting kids ready for school.
 Letting them to come into the office after that is all settled, or not setting up meetings until you know they’re free and not in a rush, shows great tact for your employees’ personal lives.